 Applications are invited from ECRs with one to eight years’ postdoctoral research experience or lectureship/teaching position in any discipline in any universities across the UK.
 In 2016 and 2017 cohorts, we had successful applicants from a diverse background such as Computer Science, Law & Criminology, Engineering, Social and Human Science, Media, Business Management, Arts & Humanities.
 We continue to welcome applicants from varied backgrounds, and also hope to hear from ECRs working in other disciplines.Any ECRs within the same length of experience and currently working in any industry sector (private, public or NGOs) are also welcomed to apply.
 Your employers will benefit from your new approach of thinking, strengthened skill sets, expanded network within the research community, and links with external parties.
 We are happy to offer liaison support to your employer if you are keen to apply.

 What costs are covered?

 All residential costs such as accommodations, including night before the skills labs, and catering on the event days, and costs for all sessions in the three skills labs, will be provided for successful UK Digital Economy Crucible candidates.They will need to fund the travel expenses independently either through their departments or from the Digital Economy hubs if they are from one of the six Centres (see DE-Network page on the website).

 How will participants be selected?

-Participants will be selected through a competitive process based on their written applications reviewed by a panel consisting of the Director of CHERISH-DE, other CHERISH-DE Co-Investigators, industry partners, academics from other UK universities, and ECRs, including UK Digital Economy Crucible 2016 Alumni.
+Participants will be selected through a competitive process based on their written applications reviewed by a panel consisting of the Director of CHERISH-DE, other CHERISH-DE Co-Investigators, industry partners, academics from other UK universities, and ECRs, including UK Digital Economy Crucible Alumnus.
 In selecting participants, the panel will be looking for researchers with the following criteria:

 work published in their field, and who are eager to take advantage of cross-discipline working

-- strong interest in digital technology, and enthusiastic about harnessing its potential to meet every day human challenges
+strong interest in digital technology, and enthusiastic about harnessing its potential to meet every day human challenges

 good awareness of the international context of the research and show evidence of recognition in the community on an international scale

-- evidence of showing leadership within the research community and evidence of pushing the boundaries of their research area
+evidence of showing leadership within the research community and evidence of pushing the boundaries of their research area

 commitment to thinking about the impact of their work and to communicating their research beyond the academy

 strong understanding of and commitment to CHERISH-DE’s mission